Cadillac Wexford Public Library, 3 branches closed due to COVID-19 risk

-CADILLAC — Cadillac area libraries will be added to growing list of closings and cancellations since the first reports of positive cases of COVID-19 in Michiganders started last week.
+CADILLAC — Cadillac area libraries will be added to the growing list of closings and cancellations since the first reports of positive cases of COVID-19 in Michigan started last week.

 In a press release from the library, it stated the situation will be reassessed at a later date to determine if the libraries can reopen or if the closure needs to continue.